gcve-eu/gcve.eu/content/about.md

 - `gcve_api` — URL of the API endpoint providing vulnerability data
 - `gcve_dump` — URL to a machine-readable dump (e.g., JSON) of vulnerability information
 - `gcve_allocation` — URL of the interface used to allocate or register new vulnerabilities
-- `gcve_sync_api` — URL of the interface compatible to retrieve the local GNA publications, as implemented in the [Vulnerability-Lookup open-source software](https://vulnerability-lookup.org/).
+- `gcve_pull_api` — URL of the interface compatible to retrieve the local GNA publications, as implemented in the [Vulnerability-Lookup open-source software](https://vulnerability-lookup.org/).

 ## JSON Directory File Available at GCVE.eu